mjdarby/Fic/Readme.md

 ## Contributing
 If you want to contribute to Fic development, please feel free to raise a pull request!
 We'll work out the guidelines for this as we go along.
 Fic is licensed under GPLv3, so any contributions made will also fall under this license.

+It's a pain to integration test this stuff, but I recently discovered the joys of CZECH by Amir Karger - so the first little rule we could have is that you run the CZECH suite against v3 + v4 and make sure the score/output you get isn't worse than what we started with.
+You can find the suite [here](https://www.ifarchive.org/indexes/if-archive/infocom/interpreters/tools/).
+You'll need to install Inform, but otherwise the Readme is self-explanatory.

 # Technical stuff
 ## Dones
 ### Opcodes implemented